 - In the field, a glowing red light indicates that the unit is properly phased.

 - If the red LED is no on, the phase is incorrect and must be changed.
 To do so, lock out the disconnect and switch any two power wires.

 All Chillers with Outdoor Remote Condensers

-For more information on phasing scroll compressors for water chillers call the Advantage Sales Department at 317-887-0729.
+For more information on phasing scroll compressors for water chillers call the Advantage Service Department at 317-887-0729.